West Point Aesthetic Center, Fontana, CA

 Mistake #2: Using Harsh or Irritating Products

-• Kojic acid & Vitamin C: Brighten skin with antioxidant support.
+• Kojic acid & Vitamin C – Offer brightening and antioxidant protection.

 Mistake #3: Expecting Overnight Results

-Melasma is chronic and complex — and unfortunately, many people lose patience quickly.
+Melasma is chronic and complex, and unfortunately, many people lose patience quickly when they don’t see immediate improvement.

-Why It Matters: Because melasma forms in the deeper layers of the skin, it can take weeks (or months) for visible improvements.
-Constantly switching products or abandoning treatment plans can stall your progress.
+Because melasma often forms in the deeper dermal layers of the skin, surface-level treatments may take several weeks, even months, to show visible results.
+Constantly switching products or abandoning your treatment plan can disrupt progress and even lead to irritation, further worsening pigmentation.

 Mistake #4: Relying on Over-the-Counter Products Alone

-Many over-the-counter (OTC) products claim to treat dark spots, but they often lack the strength or precision needed to target melasma effectively.
+Many over-the-counter (OTC) products claim to treat dark spots or hyperpigmentation, but they often lack the strength or precision necessary to address melasma effectively.

 Mistake #5: Ignoring the Role of Hormones and Internal Triggers